- Genome Browser

 Note that the

-bedToBigBed utility uses a substantial amount of memory; somewhere on the
+bedToBigBed utility uses a substantial amount of memory: approximately

 To create a bigMaf track, follow these steps: